JimmyTamburrini/ScholarHQ/README.md

 This version is currently local-first and browser-based.
 It is designed as a strong foundation for a future full web app or mobile app with authentication, cloud sync, and calendar integrations.
 I also have multiple versions saved to my computer for us to eventuallly push to github, but they all require a backend program to use the AI features in.
 It costs money, which we do not have yet.
 In order to do so, we need a solid pitch to get accepted into the launch rogram to get funding.

+## Plan

+Currently we have no onboarding/account creation method.
+We need to adjust this to create a actual usable website to go public.
+Once done, we can start to find a custom domain, trademark, and brand.
+Everything will cost money including subscriptions for the AI implementation, google calander implementation, Netlify subscription, and of course custom domain for the netlify.

+WOOHOOO MONEY SPENDING!!